cy-goh/orbslam_height_scale/author_code/ScaleEstimationFrames/README.md

 ![](../../image/Ground%20Truth%20and%20Author's%20Code.png)

 ## matcherMex.mexw64
-This windows 64-bit binary is a matcher compiled from [libviso library](http://www.cvlibs.net/software/libviso/).
-We don't use matcher from libviso2 because it is in GPL3.
+This windows 64-bit binary is a matcher compiled from [libviso library](http://www.cvlibs.net/software/libviso/). (point detection + feature descriptor + matching) We don't use matcher from libviso2 because it is in GPL3.
 Github mirror [here](https://github.com/akhil22/libviso2).